netlooker/harings.be/articles/drupal-behat-testing-guide.md

 ## <a name="whatisbehat"></a> What is Behat?

-(cp) Behat is an open source Behavior Driven Development framework for PHP 5.3+. (/cp)
+Behat is an open source Behavior Driven Development framework for PHP 5.3+.

 It allows us to write human understandable test scenario's.
 Because the scenario's are easy to write, they could be written by someone